tock/tock/doc/CodeReview.md

   changed lines, but rather by the semantic meaning of the changes.
 - Are the commits all relevant to the change, or are there possibly unrelated branches that are unintentionally included?
-- Does the provide enough explanation to help reviewers understand its purpose, and to explain the change for future readers of the code?
+- Does the PR provide enough explanation to help reviewers understand its purpose, and to explain the change for future readers of the code?
 Does the PR link to relevant tracking issues or other discussions?
 Are there existing discussions that should be referenced?

 **Documentation and Comments**

-- Many core designs of Tock are document in specific markdown files.
+- Many core designs of Tock are documented in specific markdown files.
 Does this PR change any of those designs/details, and are the corresponding documents updated?
 - Does the change include proper rustdoc comments for new files and new data